CrimsonCovenant/BankCustomerChurnProject/README.md

 A multi-model approach was adopted to explore different facets of the data and address the project goals:

-1.  **Linear Regression (Part 3):** Attempted to predict complaint *rates* per capita based on aggregated annual economic/demographic data.
+1.  **Linear Regression:** Attempted to predict complaint *rates* per capita based on aggregated annual economic/demographic data.
-2.  **Classification (Complaint Rate Category - Part 3):** Random Forest and Neural Network models were used to classify ZIP codes into 'Low'/'Medium'/'High' complaint rate categories based on a median split, incorporating income/demographics and aggregated complaint features.
+2.  **Classification Complaint Rate Category:** Random Forest and Neural Network models were used to classify ZIP codes into 'Low'/'Medium'/'High' complaint rate categories based on a median split, incorporating income/demographics and aggregated complaint features.
-3.  **Random Forest (Churn Risk Prediction - Part 4 / `FinalModel.pdf`):** Focused on predicting the binary `is_churn_risk` proxy using only categorical features derived from individual complaints: `Product`, `Issue`, `Company`, and `State`.
+3.  **Random Forest Churn Risk Prediction:** Focused on predicting the binary `is_churn_risk` proxy using only categorical features derived from individual complaints: `Product`, `Issue`, `Company`, and `State`.
 This isolated the impact of complaint context.

 Preprocessing for classification models involved imputation (median/most frequent) and scaling (StandardScaler) for numeric features (where used), and imputation (most frequent) and One-Hot Encoding for categorical features, managed within scikit-learn Pipelines.